-She works across disease areas (e.g., mental health, cancer, HIV) and collaborates closely with key stakeholders, including patients, clinicians, health system leaders, payers, and policymakers.
+She works across disease areas (e.g., mental health, cancer, HIV, cardiovascular disease) and collaborates closely with key stakeholders, including patients, clinicians, health system leaders, payers, and policymakers.

 As an international leader in implementation science, Rinad has published over 200 peer-reviewed publications in journals such as JAMA, NEJM Catalyst, and Implementation Science.
-She co-leads two NIH centers on behavioral economics and implementation science (P50 MH 113840, P50 CA 244690) and has a strong record of NIH-funded implementation research serving as MPI or PI of 10 NIH grants totaling approximately 30 million dollars.
-She is a member of the editorial board for Implementation Science and an associate editor for Implementation Research and Practice.
+She co-leads two NIH centers on behavioral economics and implementation science (P50 MH 113840, P50 CA 244690) and has a strong record of NIH-funded implementation research serving as MPI or PI of 11 NIH grants totaling approximately 31 million dollars.
+She is an associate editor for Implementation Science.
 She is deeply committed to training the next generation.
 She mentors graduate students, postdoctoral fellows, and junior faculty through various mechanisms, including a T32 at the intersection of implementation science and mental health.